SamuelCV12/LenguajesFormales/README.md

 ## How to Run the Program

 1. **Make sure you have g++ installed** on your system.
-   use this command (Windows, Linux/macOS):
+   use this command on your terminal (Windows, Linux/macOS):
    `g++ --version`

 3. **Open a terminal** (Command Prompt on Windows, Terminal on Linux/macOS).